Lecanyu/Notes/english/words/index.md

 - It's urgent, so please tell her as soon as you can.
 - It's not urgent, so just let him know when he is free.
 - Could you tell her that I'll be arriving at five o'clock, instead of half seven

+## Vacation
+I went to the countryside with my family for a couple of weeks.
+Mostly, we went hiking in the hill and mountains nearby.
+We also just hung out in the village, playing cards and eating.

+hang out: you spend time to relax without any particular goal

+I went to Thailand with a group of friends for ten days.
+We did some sightseeing in Bangkok: The Great Palace, Wat Pho and so on.
+Then we hit on the beaches in Krabi for some sun, swimming and cocktails.

+We hit the bars.
+We hit the clubs.
+Using hit to decribe you go somewhere for party and have a good time.

+Mostly, we went to restaurants and cafes and sampled as much of the local cuisine as we could fit in our stomaches.

+We went on a walking tour.
+(Pay for a guider.
+Often, tours are in a big group. 旅游团)

+We stayed in a very *picturesque*, *sleepy* village surrounded by some *dramatic* mountain scenery.

+(Picturesque means beautiful like a painting.
+Sleepy means quite and peaceful.
+Dramatic: very impressive and beautiful.)

+Bangkok is a very cosmopolitan place but it could be a little overwhelming beacasue there was so much going on.
+Then we went to Krabi, which has some stunning beaches.

+(Cosmopolitan: some places have many different people and cultures)

+Rome is a fascinating place but it's quite touisty.
+The best thing was the food, which was out of the world.

+(Touisty: over developed for tourism and lost some original atmosphere.
+Out of this world: really good and enjoy it very much)

+It's fascinating place, I wish it had been less crowded, though.

+The long sentence examples:

+I went to Thailand with a group of friends for ten days.
+We did some sightseeing in Bangkok: The Grand Palace, Wat Pho and so on.
+Then we hit the beaches in Krabi for some sun, swimming and cocktails.
+Bangkok is a very cosmopolitan place but it could be a little overwhelming because there was so much going on.
+Krabi has some stunning beaches, and I loved it there, because it was like nowhere I had ever been before.
+On the other hand, I wasn't keen on Bangkok.
+It's cool place but it's a bit touristy and noisy for my tastes.